elcicd/el-CICD-docs/README.md

   QA_NODE_SELECTORS=
 ```

-Typical installations might have a Dev, QA (covering all test environments), and Prod image repository, but it is also possible have a single image repository shared among all environments, or an image repository per environment.
+Typical installations might have a Dev, QA (covering all test environments), and Prod Image Repository, but it is also possible have a single Image Repository shared among all environments, or an Image Repository per environment.
 Regardless, an entry for each named environment must be defined separately.

 #### Jenkins Sizing and Configuration